ckswilliams/modOpenREM/docs/i_exporting.rst

 * CT advanced, XLSX muliple-sheets
 * Fluoroscopy basic, single sheet csv
 * Mammography, single sheet csv
-* Mammogrpahy NHSBSP, single sheet csv designed to satisfy NHSPSB reporting
+* Mammography NHSBSP, single sheet csv designed to satisfy NHSPSB reporting

 For CT, the XLSX export has multiple sheets.
 The first sheet contains a summary of all the study descriptions, requested procedures and series